drghirlanda/alex/Docs/AlexManual.md

 - `Parameters.csv` defines some global parameters such as screen background color, text color, font, and size, the duration of inter-trial intervals, and so on.
-It can also be used to define parameters that are the same for all stimuli, such as which key is used for responses.
+It can also be used to define parameters that are the same for all stimuli, such as a default key used for responses.

 \phantomsection \addcontentsline{toc}{subsection}{The \texttt{Phases.csv} file}